-- In the Connection Summary pane on the right side of the Network Map page, view the Connection Summary.
-The figure above shows the Connection Summary pane for the Connection between the node Paris_2 and New_York_1.
-The 'Quality' parameter for both nodes is 'GOOD'. - Use each direction's MOS and ASR values to tune the threshold for quality-based routing [Settings > Routing > Quality Based Routing] and optimize network quality. - > To view a summary of a Peer Connection, including quality: - In the Network Map page, select topology layer and/or quality layer and then click (select) the Peer Connection whose summary you want to view.
+- View a summary of the connection in the Connection Summary pane on the right side of the Network Map page.
+The figure above shows the Connection Summary pane for the Connection between the node Paris\2 and New\York\1.
+The 'Quality' parameter for both nodes is 'GOOD'. - Use each direction's MOS and ASR values to tune the threshold for quality-based routing [Settings > Routing > Quality Based Routing] and optimize network quality.

+> To view a summary of a Peer Connection, including quality:

+1. In the Network Map page, select topology layer and/or quality layer and then click (select) the Peer Connection whose summary you want to view.